SNEWS2/snewpy/doc/paper.md

 ---
-title: 'SNEWPY: A data pipeline from supernova simulations to neutrino signals'
+title: 'SNEWPY: A Data Pipeline from Supernova Simulations to Neutrino Signals'
 tags:
   - Python
   - astronomy